 The methods of consuming distilled THC are virtually endless.
 Given its chemical make-up, you can apply distillate in ways that suit your preferences, no matter your lifestyle.
 It’s the jack of all trades when it comes to extractions.

-Dabs are one of the most popular methods to consuming THC distillates.
+Dabs are one of the most popular methods of consuming THC distillates.
 Essentially, its vaporized on a hot surface through something like a bong.
 In dab form, distillates won’t go to waste.

 In a Joint